epipolarity/Directory-Sizes/README.md

 Create a nice simple CSV list of top level directory sizes

 # Usage
 Rename config.ini.template to config.ini and change root_directory to the directory you want to analyse.
+Specify names of top level folders to ignore.
+Specify whether to only iterrogate folders to which you have write access.
+Specify a minimum directory size in GB for console output (0=output all).

 Run python sizes.py